IQSS/geoconnect/README_ADMIN.md

 # WorldMap Join Targets

 The WorldMap supplies target layers--or **JoinTargets** that a tabular file may be mapped against.

+- A list of current join targets may be found here: https://geoconnect.datascience.iq.harvard.edu/worldmap/show-jointarget-info/

 A JSON description of these CGA curated **JoinTargets** may be retrieved via API